-Women’s Security After War: Protection and Punishment in eastern DR Congo
+Women’s Security After War: Protection and Punishment in eastern Democratic Republic of Congo

 Does violence against women increase in the aftermath of war?
 If so, why?
 Scholars and policy-makers have begun to ask questions about violence against women in the post-conflict space, yet complexities in measurement and a focus on outcomes (rather than mechanisms) leave essential questions unanswered.
 This book refines and scopes these questions to learn about whether, how, and why the social context that supports violence against women changes as a result of war.